tawi1/DotsTrafficCity/docs/source/packageInstallation.rst

 #.
 First time initialization window will appear automatically or you can open it manually in toolbar ``604Spirit/CityEditor/Window/Package Initialization``.

 	.. image:: /images/gettingstarted/InitilizationWindow.png

 #.
-Set the root path of the tool, it is automatically detected (or manually press the `Detect Root` button if you changed the root of the tool prefab path).

-#.
 Click `Load Packages` to start download packages required for this tool.